 Like Paul Johnson, Brian delayed his surgery to attend a wedding (in this case, his granddaughter).
 His surgery took place on October 18, 2018.
 He wanted the surgery to be done utilizing the da Vinci robotic technology.
 “I hadn’t been a patient at South County Hospital but I knew of its reputation.”

-In October, Dr. Renzulli removed a quarter-sized cancerous tumor from the lobe of Brian’s kidney.
+In October, a quarter-sized cancerous tumor was removed from the lobe of Brian’s kidney.
 Once his surgery was complete, Brian said his hospital stay was a good one where he didn’t feel rushed to leave.

 “I liked everyone I met,” he said.
 “The nurses were terrific.
 They were very attentive and well-briefed during the nursing handoffs between shifts.”